Chris Deschene: Career

 He subsequently co-founded Law Office of Schaff & Clark Deschene, specializing in questions of energy infrastructure.
 Deschene worked at this firm for a decade before joining the Obama administration in 2015.

 Deschene served as a member of the Arizona House of Representatives from 2009 to 2011, representing District 2.
 He was member of both the Committee for Natural Resources and Rural Affairs and the Committee for Water and Energy.
 Prior to his election to the legislature, he was the chair of the Apache County Democratic Party from 2007 to 2008 and the chair of the Native American Democratic Caucus.

 In 2010, he won the Democratic Party's nomination for Secretary of State, beating Sam Wercinski with 62.7% vs. 37.3% of the votes.
 He lost the general election to Ken Bennett.

-In the Navajo Nation presidential election of 2015, he ran for president of the Navajo Nation, though he was later disqualified by the Navajo Nation Office of Hearings and Appeals for failing to show fluency in the Navajo language.
+In the Navajo Nation presidential election of 2015, he ran for president of the Navajo Nation, getting second place in the primary and advancing to the run off, though he was later disqualified by the Navajo Nation Office of Hearings and Appeals for failing to show fluency in the Navajo language.

 In 2015, Deschene joined the United States Department of Energy as the director for the Office of Indian Energy Policy and Programs, serving under Secretary Ernest Moniz.
 He served in the role through the end of the administration and aided in the transition effort.

 In June 2017, he joined Rosette, LLP as a partner in their Washington, D.C. office, where he practices energy law.

+On July 27, 2026 he was announced by Speaker of the Navajo Nation Council Crystalyne Curley as her running mate for the 2026 presidential election, running against Justin Jones and Emily Ellison.
+Jones was a lawyer representing candidate Hank Whitethorne, successfully overseeing Deschene's removal from the Navajo Nation presidential election in 2015.